Medispace Promo 2

 Direct Lighting.
 This is where the facade is illuminated by lighting fixtures attached to the facade face itself, such as spotlights.

 Wash Lighting.
 A wide beam of light is used to ‘wash’ the facade with light.
-Often used with coloured lights, this technique is a favourite of tourist attractions and municipal buildings.
+Often used with colored lights, this technique is a favorite of tourist attractions and municipal buildings.

 Wall Grazing.
 This method places the light fixture close to the facade surface, where it can ‘graze’ the surface as the light diminishes the further it gets from the source.
 Typically, this technique is used for ground level lights that fade away in an upwards direction, creating a somewhat mysterious aesthetic, loaded with suspense.

 Accentuating.
-Particularly useful for complicated facades, this technique uses directed beams of light to illuminate and emphasise particular aspects of the design.
-Adding coloured lighting increases the dramatic effect and opens up the storytelling potential of the facade.
+Particularly useful for complicated facades, this technique uses directed beams of light to illuminate and emphasize particular aspects of the design.
+Adding colored lighting increases the dramatic effect and opens up the storytelling potential of the facade.

 Floodlights.
 A more traditional approach, the facade is subjected to uniform illumination that casts a consistent level of brightness across the surface.